 Talent Development & Acquisition.
 Talent development is a collective and continuous effort of all of our people managers.
-We engage in regular talent reviews to calibrate on performance and potential development gaps and progress, and evaluate the depth and strength of our integrated succession plans.
+We engage in regular talent reviews to calibrate on performance, potential, development gaps and progress, and to evaluate the depth and strength of our integrated succession plans.
 Our approach to learning is a continuous one, regardless of experience level or tenure.
 We extend leadership development programs with individually tailored development plans anchored in dedicated coaching and separate internal mentors.
-Additionally, we extend competency-based training, sponsor job rotations, and form project teams comprised of emerging talents.
-We provide tuition reimbursement and assistance, as well as a monthly stipend to engineers to pay down student debt.
-In 2021, we expanded our online learning platforms, offerings, and tools, and implemented our first global learning management system.
+To ensure focus on individual development for growth and readiness for career opportunities, we track the completion of development plans of our employees in the management, technical, and professional career tracks, with over 75% documented plans in 2021.
+Additionally, we extend competency-based training, sponsor job rotations, and form project teams comprised of emerging talent.
+We provide tuition reimbursement assistance, as well as a monthly stipend to engineers to pay down student debt.
+Our global learning management system houses extensive internal content as well as select external materials for all to access.
 Our annual summer technical internship program in North America and now Asia continues to be a success in evaluating technical talent for full time positions.
-In 2021, we hosted over 100 interns across all of our factories around the globe.
+In 2022, we hosted over 100 interns in our factories around the globe and have extended offers of employment to most.
+We are designing our third Hi Potential leadership development program for 2023 which is an interactive, immersive program customized for TTM by the Center for Creative Leadership.
+To develop and ready our operations leaders for General Manager positions, we designed and run an internal Operations Leadership Program.

 Diversity, Equity and Inclusion (DEI).
 Recognizing and respecting our global presence, we strive to maintain a diverse and inclusive workforce that reflects the communities that we serve.
-As part of our efforts, TTM's DEI Council works collaboratively across the organization to drive our DEI strategy and support key initiatives focused on continuing to cultivate university partnerships to further shape our early career talent pipeline.
-Our US workforce is approximately 42% ethnically diverse and comprised of nearly 37% females.
-In addition, 34% of our US new hires in 2021 identified as underrepresented minorities.
-We are committed to having a diverse talent pipeline and have trained our talent acquisition team and human resources personnel in diversity sourcing strategies.
-TTM has memberships with external partner organizations to attract diverse talent.
+Our US workforce is approximately 41% ethnically diverse and comprised of nearly 36% females.
+In addition, 45% of our US new hires in 2022 identified as underrepresented minorities.
+As part of our efforts, TTM's Inclusion Council works collaboratively across the organization to drive our DEI strategy and support key initiatives.
+The Council's 30 members have formed four committees: Diversity Candidate Pipelines, Employee Experience, Training & Career

+Development, and Branding & Communications.
+The diversity pipeline team will serve as an advisory body to our Manager of Talent Acquisition Programs who is responsible for diversity, military and university hiring.
 Our sites actively participate in campus hiring and job fairs throughout the year, supporting various events within each region and driving recruitment campaigns that leverage our social media platforms; this is in addition to specific campaigns dedicated to diversity and veteran hiring.
-We have also expanded and continue to develop our existing policies and training against harassment, bullying and the elimination of bias in the workplace.
+We have also expanded and continue to develop our existing policies and training to address harassment, bullying and the elimination of bias in the workplace.
 In 2021, we partnered with Morgan State University (A Minority Serving Institution) to extend four TTM scholarships to minority engineering students.
-We have plans to extend partnerships to additional schools in 2022.
-We delivered valuable DEI learning sessions to our North America leadership teams in addition to publishing three quarterly internal publications.
+We have plans to extend partnerships to additional schools in 2023.
+We delivered valuable DEI learning sessions to our North America leadership teams in addition to publishing internal magazines that feature employees and their personal stories.
+Building on our early sessions, we are delivering content on building inclusive teams to all people leaders across the globe.